Descriptive Summary

 Scope and Content of Collection

-The Center for Chicano Studies collection contains materials from the early operations of the center, now known as the Chicano
+The Chicano Studies Institute records contain materials from the early operations of the Institute (formerly the Center for

-Studies Institute.
-The center's main focus was and continues to be to work with the Department of Chicano Studies to "undertake,
+Chicano Studies).
+The Institute's main focus was and continues to be to work with the Department of Chicano Studies to "undertake,

 Arrangement

-The Center for Chicano Studies collection contains four series:
+The Chicano Studies Institute records contains six series:

 groups and other materials.
 Most materials arranged chronologically; miscellaneous/subject files arranged alphabetically.

-Series II: Research & Projects, contains grant proposals, research data, etc. relating to research projects conducted by center faculty/staff/students.
+Series II: Research & Projects, contains grant proposals, research data, etc. relating to research projects conducted by Center faculty/staff/students.
+Files

-Mexico for several year.
-Also contains files on visiting lecturers sponsored by the center, performances and art exhibits,
+Mexico for several years.
+Also contains files on visiting lecturers sponsored by the Center, performances and art exhibits,

 etc. Files arranged by subject and/or chronologically.
 See also Series IV for correspondence relating to the Bilingualism